wizzdom/material-awesome/README.md

 ### This is a fork of [Chris Titus](https://github.com/ChrisTitusTech/material-awesome)'s material-awesome who forked it from [HikariKnight](https://github.com/HikariKnight/material-awesome)'s fork of the [original project](https://github.com/material-shell/material-awesome)

-### Note: This fork focuses on adding more documentation and comments, customising it to my workflow and making it more accessible
+### Note: This fork focuses on adding more documentation and comments, customising it to my workflow and small quality of life improvements

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) following the [Material Design guidelines](https://material.io) with a performant opiniated mouse/keyboard workflow to increase daily productivity and comfort.